 Young People and Depressive Illness

 Why are young people killing themselves these days?
-What sort of pressure can I 8th grader have at this early stage of their life?
+What sort of pressure can I, an 8th grader, have at this early stage of their life?
 Can a SnapChat shaming cause a popular high school sweetheart to cut herself in secret?
 And what about the aspirational freshman in college who takes an overdose of sleeping pills in his dorm room on a Tuesday night?

 Middle-aged White Men Are Jumping Off Bridges at an Alarmingly High Rate